webketje/webketje.github.io/src/posts/2015-04-25-theme-development-with-gs-custom-settings.md

   This article gives tips about how to use GS Custom Settings to its full extent for theme development, and includes advice, tips, and multiple use cases for augmenting your theme and offering customization to your theme users, thereby also augmenting your theme's value.
 ---
-<p>This tutorial will focus on how to integrate GS Custom Settings in theme development, if you need to get familiar with regular GetSimple theming, read <a href="http://get-simple.info/wiki/themes:creation">the tutorial</a> in the wiki.
-It's also handy to keep a browser tab open on the <a href="http://get-simple.info/wiki/themes:template_tags">complete template tags reference</a>. </p>
+This tutorial will focus on how to integrate GS Custom Settings in theme development, if you need to get familiar with regular GetSimple theming, read [the tutorial](http://get-simple.info/wiki/themes:creation) in the wiki.
+It's also handy to keep a browser tab open on the [complete template tags reference](http://get-simple.info/wiki/themes:template_tags).

-<h3>Contents</h3>
+### Contents

 <ol>
 <li>
 <a href="#preface">Preface</a>